CyberBabushkin/gmphd-fusion/README.md

 # GM-PHD with fusion

 This is the code written of the GM-PHD filter with support for external information fusion.
-This implementation is the part of my Master's thesis.
+This implementation is the part of my Master's thesis ([pdf](https://dspace.cvut.cz/handle/10467/108965?locale-attribute=en), [LaTeX source code](https://github.com/mannannlegur/gmphd-fusion-thesis)).
 The module is written in Python 3.10.
 The experiments were held using the Jupyter notebook.

 ## Install